 The World Bank estimates a global need for urban infrastructure investments that amount to over \$4.5 trillion to 5.4 trillion per year, of which an estimated premium of 9-27% is required to make infrastructure low-carbon and climate-resilient.
-This kind of funding cannot be covered by government budgets alone,
+This kind of funding cannot be covered by government budgets alone, hence the need for private capital to supplement public funding.
+In addition, there is a multi-trilliondollar financing gap for infrastructure, coupled with ready-to-deliver infrastructure projects.
+PPPs are one instrument that has been successfully used to bring private funding into the infrastructure lifecycle.
+Because of the essential services that infrastructure provide to communities, the public and private sectors need to work close together, with the public sector maintaining an appropriate level of contractual or regulatory control.

-While PPPs currently comprise a limited share of total infrastructure investments, their use is accelerating11.
+While PPPs currently comprise a limited share of total infrastructure investments, their use is accelerating.
 Besides becoming more popular in mature economies, PPPs are also expected to play a major role in addressing the infrastructure challenges of fast-growing economies such as Africa and Asia.
-For example, the African Development Bank estimates that the African infrastructure financing gap ranges between \$68 and \$108 billion12 and the Asian Development Bank estimates a \$907 billion infrastructure financing gap13 for Asia.
+For example, the African Development Bank estimates that the African infrastructure financing gap ranges between \$68 and \$108 billion and the Asian Development Bank estimates a \$907 billion infrastructure financing gap for Asia.